Quadratic Extension Algebras and Quaternion Algebras Over Fields (of Characteristic not 2): Pure calculus on a quadratic extension algebra

 which was a concoction of several ingredients of the algebra of three-dimensional vectors: a product of two scalars, two products of a~vector by a~scalar, a scalar/dot product of vectors, a~vector/cross products of vectors, a~sum of two scalars, and a~sum of three vectors.
 For quite a~while I~thought that this was how the quaternions had actually been designed.
 I~was mistaken, of course.
 In~the beginning there were quaternions, quadruples of real numbers, created by Hamilton on October~16 of the year 1843, as~a~generalization of complex numbers (after almost 13~years\,---\,some say that there were `only' 8~years\,---\, of~futile attempts to set up such a~generalization with triples of real numbers).
 When~the quaternions were $40$ years old, give or take a~year or two, they were mercilessly hacked into their scalar and vector parts, and then these chunks (still dripping blood) were used to build the~vector calculus of the oriented three-dimensional Euclidean space: \begin{quote} It is probably true that Hamilton spent too much time on quaternions.
 He~did~little else until his death in 1865, and few mathematicians shared his enthusiasm.
 Nevertheless quaternions changed the course of mathematics, though not in the way Hamilton intended.
 In the 1880s Josiah Willard Gibbs and Oliver Heaviside created what we now know as vector analysis, essentially by separating the real (``scalar'') part of a~quaternion from its imaginary (``vector'') part.
 Hamilton's followers were outraged to see the simple and elegant quaternions torn limb from limb, but the idea caught on with physicists and engineers, and it still holds~sway~today.

-[John Stillwell, \textit{Mathematics and Its History}, Second Edition, pp.~402--403.] \end{quote} We are now going to follow in steps of Gibbs and Heaviside, constructing an analogue of (the~algebraic part of) the~``vector calculus'' from the scalar and pure parts of elements of an arbitrary quadratic extension algebra; this will be the ``pure calculus'' of this section's title.
+[John Stillwell \cite{StillwellMaIH}, pp.~402--403.] \end{quote} We are now going to follow in steps of Gibbs and Heaviside, constructing an analogue of (the~algebraic part of) the~``vector calculus'' from the scalar and pure parts of elements of an arbitrary quadratic extension algebra; this will be the ``pure calculus'' of this section's title.
 To~get the right idea where and how to start, we take a look at the product of pure Hamilton's quaternions (that is, vectors) $x$ and $y$, which is

 where the first summand is the scalar part, and the second summand is the vector part, of the product.

 [3]\txtskip

 Let $A$ be a~quadratic extension $K\negdtinysp$-algebra.